 Add sections to projects or tasks

-If a project has many tasks, you may find it helpful to break up the project into sections.
+Asana sections are a useful way to break up large projects.
 For example, you could set up sections based on the type of task, such as Marketing, Sales, Web Design, Finance, IT, etc. Or you could use time frames, such as 1st Quarter, 2nd Quarter, or 5 weeks out, 3 weeks out, etc.

 How to add sections in Asana: